harness/developer-hub/docs/platform/3_User-Management/provision-use-jit.md

 Provisioning users automatically eliminates repetitive tasks related to manual provisioning, simplifying user management.

 :::important
-Harness supports Just-in-time provisioning only if a new user attempts to log in via IDP.
+Harness supports JIT provisioning only if a new user attempts to log in via IDP.
 :::

 ## Enable JIT provisioning in Harness